-Big data platforms solve the problem of the collection and safe storage of large amounts of data of different types -- and the quick retrieval of data that's needed.
-But the data collection process can still be very challenging, said Rosaria Silipo, Ph.D., principal data scientist at KNIME, a data analytics platform.
+Big data platforms solve the problem of collecting and storing large amounts of data of different types -- and the quick retrieval of data that's needed for analytics uses.
+But the data collection process can still be very challenging, said Rosaria Silipo, a Ph.D. and principal data scientist at open source analytics platform vendor Knime.

-The integrity of the enterprise's collected data stores is dependent on their being constantly updated.
+The integrity of an enterprise's collected data stores is dependent on them being constantly updated.
 This requires maintaining access to a variety of data sources and having dedicated big data integration strategies.

-Some enterprises use data lakes as a catch-all for data collected from diverse sources of truth, without thinking through how the disparate data will be integrated.
+Some enterprises use a data lake as a catch-all repository for sets of big data collected from diverse sources, without thinking through how the disparate data will be integrated.
 Various business domains, for example, produce data that is important for joint analysis, but this data often comes with different underlying semantics that must be disambiguated.
 Silipo cautions against ad hoc integration for projects, which can involve a lot of rework.
-For the optimal ROI on big data projects, it's generally better to develop a strategic approach for big data integration.
+For the optimal ROI on big data projects, it's generally better to develop a strategic approach to data integration.